bassamelobeid/flutter-deriv-api/README.md

     # test this repo
     make test
-    # test all repo under regentmarkets
+    # test all repo under regentmarkets and binary-com
     make test_all